Joe-Bresee/Config-Synchronizer-Operator/README.md

 - Work with Git repositories and practice Go (which I've been learning in my other repo gophercises) (via [Gophercises](https://gophercises.com))
 - Learn Kubernetes concepts like CRDs, controllers, reconcilers, and status conditions

+MVP notes
+ - This operator currently applies raw manifests from the configured source directly to the cluster.
+ - Templating/rendering (Helm/Kustomize/text templates) is intentionally deferred for the MVP.
+See `todo.md` for planned templating work.
+ - Runtime validation: the operator performs a server-side dry-run before applying manifests to catch admission/validation errors.
+This behavior can be disabled for tests.
 - Understand reconciliation loops and GitOps workflows
 - learn how to use kubeapi and strengthen my understanding of neceessary rbacs and kubernetes interactions
 - learn how to do go authentication via https and ssh